Irrational CFTs from coupled anyon chains with non-invertible symmetries?

+We justify and discuss the formula \eqref{ceff} in Appendix~\ref{app:finitesize}.
+The quality of the fitting can be analyzed using the contour plot of the fitting residues, as shown in Fig.~\ref{fig:fittingerrorCFT1}.

-As one can see, the ground state energies follow the scaling relation~\eqref{energyscaling}.
-This further supports our conclusion that the system is at a critical phase and furthermore that it is a relativistic CFT with dynamical critical exponent $z=1$.\footnote{In a general critical theory with $z\neq1$ one instead expects to observe a scaling $L^{-z}$ for the leading non-extensive part of the ground state energy, see for example~\cite{Wang_2022}.}
+To show that this critical point is an actual CFT, we need to check the dynamical critical exponent, which can be calculated by studying how the ground state energy scales with the lattice size.
+This is summarized in Fig.~\ref{fig:dynamitcalexponentsCFT1}.
+One can see that the ground state energy follows \eqref{energyscaling}, as expected for a Lorentzian symmetric ($z$=1) conformal field theory~\footnote{In a general critical theory with $z\neq1$ one instead expects to observe a scaling $L^{-z}$ for the leading non-extensive part of the ground state energy, see for example~\cite{Wang_2022}.}.